DanielOhrin/DanielOhrin/README.md

 ### About Me

-- 🔭 I’m currently working on [TerrariaTools](https://github.com/DanielOhrin/TerrariaTools)
+- 🔭 I’m currently working on private projects using Java.

-- 🧠 I'm currently learning Typescript
+- 🧠 I'm currently learning Redux

 - 🤯 I use tabs over spaces